 The key to maintaining a reliable service isn’t really about creating perfect configurations that never have problems… things can and will still go wrong.
 The fabric will have scalable clusters of infrastructure, performance tuning, and service failover; it is even able to quickly move users to different regions for disaster recovery.
 Here the key questions are: How proactively are the issues detected and managed?
 What was the actual cause of the problem?
 Who is about to be affected unless action is taken?

 The first step in delivering a better SLA is to know what is going on everywhere.
 We start with the user’s point of view.
 If a user is unable to connect to their virtual desktop or is seeing poor performance (due to high latency or low bandwidth), we need to know about it in real-time.
 Next we need to know about everything in between that the user touches in order to connect to their virtual desktop – the network, the gateway, the region of the cloud and the virtual machine.
 Plus other infrastructure components that are needed to deliver a desktop experience like AD, DNS, etc. And all of this needs to happen in real-time.
 The cloud enables us to collect vast amounts of data in real-time.

 Pro-Active, Real-Time Root Cause Analysis

-The steady stream of Cloud VDI monitoring data is not yet useful in itself.
+The steady stream of Cloud Desktop monitoring data is not yet useful in itself.
 The important part is how it is effectively used, in real-time, to shine a light on the real source of problems.
 Here is where the Cloud Desktop Fabric comes into play.
 Because the Workspot control plane is involved in every step of provisioning and configuring the infrastructure, it maintains a model of all the dependencies between the underlying services.
 That means it can “understand” how the components affect each other.